 The Company uses statistical and actuarial methods to estimate ultimate expected claims and claim expenses.
 The period of time from the reporting of a loss to the Company and the settlement of the Company's liability may be many years.
 During this period, additional facts and trends will be revealed.
 As these factors become apparent, case reserves will be adjusted, sometimes requiring an increase or decrease in the overall reserves of the Company, and at other times requiring a reallocation of incurred but not reported ("IBNR") reserves to specific case reserves or additional case reserves.
 These estimates are reviewed regularly, and such adjustments, if any, are reflected in the results of operations in the period in which they become known and are accounted for as changes in estimates.
-Adjustments to the Company's claims and claim expense reserves can impact current year net income by increasing net income if the estimates of prior year claims and claim expense reserves prove to be overstated or by decreasing net income if the estimates of prior year claims and claim expense reserves prove to be insufficient.
+Adjustments to the Company's claims and claim expense reserves prove to be overstated or by decreasing net income if the estimates of prior year claims and claim expense reserves prove to be insufficient.